Cruzeiro executive points out organized accounts and gives way to overcome still difficult scenario | cruise

 Finally, the football executive highlighted that much of the success that Cruzeiro has been having is due to the planning and organization off the field.
 Stable environment, highlighted Pedro Martins.

-– Often, people think that football is just the field, but it is quite the opposite.
+– Many times, people think that football is just the field, but it is quite the opposite.
 I credit a large part of the success to the level of organization of the club and the environment.
-Today, we have a much more stable environment, and the day-to-day of Cruzeiro is much calmer.
+Today, we have a much more stable environment, and the day to day of Cruzeiro is much calmer.
 This tranquility that you find in the company, you will also find in the athletes’ daily lives and inside the locker room, so that we can overcome the challenges on the field.

 Watch: all about Cruzeiro on ge, Globo and Sportv